 Spencer is in the middle of a life-long love affair with science and technology.

 He graduated with a double first in Computer Science from Cambridge University.

 And recently, he became an Honorary Doctor of Technology at Coventry University.

 Spencer regularly speaks at corporate events on his experiences and anecdotes as a technology tourist, and looks ahead to the exciting technologies that are just around the corner.
-He hosts live events and interviews, presents corporate videos, and has even presented an award at the Welsh BAFTAa.
+He hosts live events and interviews, presents corporate videos, and has even presented an award at the Welsh BAFTAs.

 Spencer has previously presented for Five’s The Gadget Show, as well as a 7 year stint hosting the breakfast show on Ocean FM.
 He began his career reporting on traffic problems from a light aircraft, and has many dull theories on traffic behaviour.
 Really, don't ask him.

 He has also pursued some controversial investigations, including exposing security loopholes in Facebook, and giving the first television demonstration of a botnet – showing the power available to hackers who take control of a network of infected PCs.

 SAFE & SOUND?

 Many of the biggest names in entertainment and technology have received a grilling - Director James Cameron, Microsoft bosses Bill Gates and Steve Ballmer, Intel CEO Paul Otellini, music supremos Will.I.Am and the Bee Gees. and legend Sir David Attenborough to name a few.
 He also talked tech with HM The Queen at Buckingham Palace.
 The quails' eggs went down a treat, too.

 Hit play for a 3 minute showreel.
 For more, click the video gallery bubble.